 For cheap accommodation deals, use my Booking code or Motel6 for the cheapest motel deals.
 For a more luxurious alternative, use this link to get one night free of charge (if you book at least three nights) in all Radisson Hotels in California.

 Are you planning to visit a lot of museums and tourist sights in L.A. or San Francisco?
 Get a City Pass and save up to 44%.

 If you want to get off the beaten track in California or go camping, don’t forget to get a GPS Navigator.

-If you want to attend some events in California, use this Seat Geek discount offer and save big on all ticket purchases.
+Are you planning to attend some events in California?
+Use this Seat Geek discount offer and save big on all ticket purchases.

-Finally, don’t forget to use points.com to track all of your reward programs and get more rewards with less points and miles.
+Finally, don’t forget to use points.com to get more rewards with fewer points and miles.

 Finally, it’s your turn- what do you think of these hidden gems in California?
 Will you be adding any to your bucket list?
 Which one was your favorite?
 Feel free to share your thoughts in the comments!

 Liana Minassian is a professional writer and photographer living in Los Angeles.
 Originally from South Florida, she has a soft spot for tropical places with good food and a plethora of things to do.
 When she’s not taking weekend trips, going to comic conventions, or planning her next big adventure, you can find her obsessing over pugs, rocking out to her favorite bands, and find free stuff like it’s her job.